nikoheikkila/speed-tdd/README.md

 +    assert bus.speed == 20
 ```

-🟢 To make the test pass, we must store the bus speed.
+🟢 To make the test pass, we must store the bus speed in class context.
 Then we define the method to accelerate the bus to whatever speed we have.
 Finally, we discard the laws of physics momentarily to get to our goal.

 ```diff
 class Passenger: